singhrahulbrijesh/common-defect-in-browsers/README.md

 The CSV files used for analysis were derived from the ch_commit and ch_git_revision tables.
 Components and bugs were extracted, and further analysis was performed to predict bug categories.
-For detailed steps, refer to the Methodology section of the research paper.
+For detailed steps, please look at the Methodology section of the research paper.

 **RQ3: High Effort Consuming (HEC) Bugs Analysis**

 **Overview**

-This folder contains data files, SQL scripts, and a Jupyter Notebook related to the analysis of High Effort Consuming (HEC) bugs.
+This folder contains data files, SQL scripts, and a Jupyter Notebook related to analyzing High Effort Consuming (HEC) bugs.
 The analysis focuses on identifying and visualizing bugs with significant churn (effort) for two browsers: **Firefox** and **Chromium**.